Building with Christopher Alexander

 Other people followed over the years it took to finish, as the house grew and mutated.
 I wish all of them had signed their names in the foundation...more

-There are hundreds of "patterns" in Chris's research into what makes a built space beautiful and comfortable, what makes it have "the quality that has no name."
+There are hundreds of "patterns" in Chris's research into what makes a built space beautiful and comfortable, what makes it have the Quality Without a Name.
 Devotees of his work who have toured our place spot them and even call out their numbers in A Pattern Language.

 Construction begins with a basic one: Pattern 104 Site Repair.